The King of Comedy (film): Plot

-Meanwhile, Rupert's act is well received by the studio audience.
-In his act, he describes his troubled upbringing while simultaneously laughing at his circumstances.
-Rupert then closes his act by confessing to the audience that he kidnapped Langford to break into show business.
-As the audience still laughs (thinking it's still a part of his act), Rupert responds by saying: "Tomorrow, you'll know I wasn't kidding and you'll all think I'm crazy.
+Rupert's stand-up routine is well received by the audience.
+In his act, he describes his troubled life while simultaneously laughing at his circumstances.
+Rupert closes by confessing to the studio audience that he kidnapped Jerry Langford to break into show business.
+The audience laughs, believing it to be part of his act.
+Rupert responds by saying, "Tomorrow you'll know I wasn't kidding, and you'll all think I'm crazy.
 But I figure it this way: better to be king for a night than a schmuck for a lifetime."
-Having shown the broadcast to Rita at her bar, he proudly submits to his arrest as the FBI agents profess distaste for his jokes.

-The film ends with a news report of Rupert's crime, his six-year prison sentence and parole after two years, set to a montage of storefronts stocking his "long-awaited" autobiography, King for a Night, which states that Rupert still considers Langford his friend and mentor and that he is currently weighing several "attractive offers," including comedy tours and a film adaptation of his memoirs.
-Rupert later takes the stage for a television special with a live audience, where an announcer enthusiastically introduces him as the King of Comedy while Rupert himself prepares to address his audience.
-The announcer repeats "Ladies and gentlemen, Rupert Pupkin", or similar variations seven times while the audience claps continuously and Rupert smiles, waves and bows at them.
+News reports of Rupert's phenomenal success at comedy, as well as his prison sentence and release, play over a montage of his performances, and of storefronts stocking his "long-awaited" autobiography King For a Night.
+Reports state that Rupert still considers Jerry Langford to be his mentor and friend, and that he and his agent are currently weighing several "attractive offers", including comedy tours and a film adaptation of his memoirs.
+In the end, Rupert takes the stage for an apparent TV special with a live audience and an announcer enthusiastically introducing, lavishly praising, and giving him extended applause.